tvdboom/ATOM/docs_sources/api/data_cleaning/cleaner.md

 <blockquote>
-Whether to drop categorical columns with maximum cardinality, i.e. the number of unique values is equal to the number of instances.
+Whether to drop categorical columns with maximum cardinality, i.e. the number of unique values is equal to the number of samples.
 Usually the case for names, IDs, etc...
 </blockquote>
 <strong>minimum_cardinality: bool, optional (default=True)</strong>
 <blockquote>